carpentries-incubator/hermes_metadata_lesson/episodes/xml.md

 ## Reference

 You can find tutorials on XML and XSD as well as the follwing topic on the webdevelopment portal [W3Schools](https://www.w3schools.com/).
-The tutorials have a built-in text editor, and people can try out the examples directly on the web page.
 :::